-Crown & Caliber, a company that consigns watches from brands like Rolex, Breitling and Cartier, has learned a lot about what the luxury market wants from the businesses they patronize.
+Crown & Caliber – a company that consigns watches from brands like Rolex, Breitling and Cartier – believes the luxury market is all about honesty and comfort.

 “When dealing with expensive items, it is important to portray trust and professionalism,” said CEO Hamilton Powell.
 “Excellent customer service is the best way to put a customer at ease.
 Successful customer service representatives will portray empathy and will make the owner feel comfortable placing their beloved [luxury item] in safe hands.”

-Collect regular feedback.
-It really doesn’t matter how you think you are doing on customer service, Powell said.
-What matters is how your customer thinks you are doing.
-Crown & Caliber performs quarterly Net Promoter Score (NPS) surveys with its customers to get an idea of how the team is doing and where it needs to improve.
+Your perception of your customer service doesn’t matter, Powell said.
+What matters is how your customers think you’re doing.
+For instance, Crown & Caliber performs quarterly net promoter score surveys with its customers to get an idea of how the team is doing and where it needs to improve.

-Track customer service metrics.
-You can’t improve upon what you aren't tracking.
-Powell noted that his company’s customer service team has very specific metrics reported to them on a daily basis, such as the percentage of repeat customers and the amount of time spent on the phone.
+You can’t improve what you’re not tracking.
+Powell noted that his company’s customer service team has precise metrics reported to them daily, such as the percentage of repeat customers and the amount of time spent on the phone.

 “It is difficult to build a strong rapport with a customer when the only form of communication is [digital],” he said.
 “Speaking with customers on the phone does take a bit more time than just emailing them, but it shows them they are worth the customer service representative’s time.”

-Powell reminded business owners that, regardless of your company’s size, industry or target market, the customer should always come first.
+Powell reminds business owners that the customer should always come first, regardless of your company’s size, industry or target market.

-“It is important to build a relationship with the customer so that they feel like more than just a transaction," Powell told Business News Daily.
-"Smaller companies should make this the foundation to their company.
-Build your company on the idea that your company is built to fill customers’ needs, and their need should be the priority.
+“It is important to build a relationship with the customer so they feel like they are more than just a transaction,” he said.
+“Smaller companies should make this the foundation of their company.
+Build your company on the idea that it is built to fill customers’ needs, and their needs should be the priority.
 No company is too big or too small to provide customers with excellent service.”